renzdxtr/CSST106-CS4A/4A-PERCI-MP2/4A-PERCI-MP2.md

      * Explanation:
-       * This function uses cv2.resize with cv2.INTER_LINEAR interpolation to resize an image.
+       * This function rotates an image by a specified angle.
-       * scale_factor determines the new size relative to the original.
+       * It uses cv2.getRotationMatrix2D to calculate the rotation matrix.
-       * Linear interpolation is a good balance between speed and quality for most images
+       * cv2.warpAffine applies the rotation matrix to the image.

   ### Gaussian Blur
      ```python